HumanCompatibleAI/reward-preprocessing/README.md

 to enter a valid license key there.

-If you use the `latest` tag of the image, you will get an image that already includes and is ready to go (except for the Mujoco key).
-You can also mount the code into the Docker image from your local disk (e.g. for development purposes).
+If you use the `latest` tag of the image, you will get an image that already includes the code and is ready to go (except for the Mujoco key).
+You can also mount the code into the Docker image from your local disk instead (e.g. for development purposes).
 In that case, we suggest you use `scripts/start_docker.sh`.
 More specifically:
 - Set the `MUJOCO_KEY_URL` environment variable to a URL that returns a Mujoco key when accessed